 There are certain medical conditions as detailed in which are incompatible with the practice of motor sports at any status of event.
 All applicants 18 years of age and over are required to complete an annual medical self declaration as to their medical fitness to compete in motor sports competition.
 If an applicant has not had a recent medical examination or they do not understand any part of the medical requirements set out here under they are strongly recommended to have an examination.
-At all times any decision as to fitness or unfitness to compete shall ultimately reside entirely with the MSA.
+At all times any decision as to fitness or unfitness to compete shall ultimately reside entirely with the MotorSport UK.

 Access to Medical Reports Act 1988/Access to Personal Files and Medical Reports (Northern Ireland) Order 1991 (“the Acts”)/Access to Health Records and Reports Act 1993 (Isle of Man).
 All applicants for an International Competition License must pass a Medical Examination every year.
 International Competition Licenses incorporate a FIA Medical Certificate of Aptitude, and every 2 years for applicants under 45 a 12-lead electrocardiogram.

 No Car, Truck, Kart (not Kart Clubman) Racing or International license will be issued until the Medical Examination Report, if required, has been completed, endorsed and signed by a doctor.
-In the event of any uncertainty as to whether or not the applicant satisfies the Medical requirements, the examination form should be signed by the doctor and should then be sent directly to the MSA’s Medical Section Administrator, with any additional information which may be of assistance.
+In the event of any uncertainty as to whether or not the applicant satisfies the Medical requirements, the examination form should be signed by the doctor and should then be sent directly to the MotorSport UK’s Medical Section Administrator, with any additional information which may be of assistance.

 The following medical conditions may prevent the granting of a Competition License: